King Klown Logo

 That means two things:

-What “portable” means (in practice)
+What “portable” means in practice

-It can move as a single unit
+It can move as a package

 It stays verifiable after travel